FyZyX/vocava/src/vocava/llm/prompts/playground-generate-grammar-practice.md

 You should also provide a correct version of each sentence in ${target_language}, along with an explanation of the grammatical errors, so the student can check their work.
 Don't forget to include a translation of the sentence in ${native_language} as well.

 Respond only with a valid JSON payload as if you were a REST API.
-Remember to escape any quotes inside a JSON string.
+Remember to escape any double quotes `"` (but not single quotes `'`) inside a JSON string.
 Use the following output format:
 {
   "grammar": [